KonnexionsGmbH/ora_bench/README.md

 #### 2.3.1 Detailed Results

-In a file defined by the configuration parameters `file.result.delimiter`, `file.result.header` and `file.result.name`, the detailed results of the benchmark run with the actions `benchmark`, `trial` and `query` are stored.
+In a file defined by the configuration parameters `file.result.detailed.delimiter`, `file.result.detailed.header` and `file.result.detailed.name`, the detailed results of the benchmark run with the actions `benchmark`, `trial` and `query` are stored.

 | Column | Format | Content |
 | :--- | :--- | :--- |